ubports/weather-app/README-Developers.md

 Running Tests
 =============

-Please check README.autopilot on how to run the tests.
+Please check README-Autopilot.md on how to run the tests.
 They are quite explanatory and will help you get started.

 Code Style